-The student will be able to demonstrate joining of discrete objects
+The student will be able to demonstrate joining of discrete objects.

-The students will be able to count from zero to nine using discrete objects.
+The student will be able to count from zero to nine using discrete objects.

-The student will be able to recognize numbers from zero to nine
+The student will be able to recognize numbers from zero to nine.

 By looking at the ELOs, we can see that they are indeed subordinate to the TLO.
-Therefore, it fits the hierarchical criteria that ELOs must be subordinate to the TLO.
+Therefore, they fit the hierarchical criterion that ELOs must be subordinate to the TLO.

-Then next thing we need to look at are the ELOs and remember that they too must be arranged in a logical hierarchical order.
+The next thing we need to look at are the ELOs; remember that they, too, must be arranged in a logical hierarchical order.
 Let’s arrange these ELOs in a hierarchical chart starting with the simplest and moving to the more complex cognitive operations:

-The first thing a child must be able to do to achieve the TO is to have one-to-one correspondence.
+The first thing a child must be able to do to achieve the TLO is to have one-to-one correspondence.
 If a child doesn’t understand that numbers represent discrete objects, then they cannot possibly grasp the concept of adding.
-So let’s put that at the bottom of the chart since without that no other subsequent ELOs can be supported.
+So let’s put that at the bottom of the chart since without that, no other subsequent ELOs can be supported.

 The second thing a child must be able to do is recognize numbers from zero to nine.
-If he/she can’t recognize numbers, then how will they be able to add numbers?
+If the child can’t recognize numbers, then how will he/she be able to add numbers?

-The third thing a child must do is be able to count using representative discrete objects from zero to nine.
-If the child can’t recognize the ordinal arrangement of numbers he/she will not be able to grasp the concept of larger and smaller collections of discrete objects.
+The third thing a child must be able to do is to count using representative discrete objects from zero to nine.
+If the child can’t recognize the ordinal arrangement of numbers, he/she will not be able to grasp the concept of larger and smaller collections of discrete objects.

 Finally, the child must be able to demonstrate that he/she can join discrete objects to make larger groups; after all, that is the foundational concept upon which addition is based.